cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

  * `cloudify.azure.relationships.connected_to_availability_set` Sets a dependency between the resource and an availability set.
  * `cloudify.azure.relationships.connected_to_ip_configuration` Sets a dependency between the resource and an IP configuration.
  * `cloudify.azure.relationships.connected_to_nic` Sets a dependency between the resource and a NIC.
- * `cloudify.azure.relationships.connected_to_lb_be_pool` Sets a dependency between the resource and a LB pool.
+ * `cloudify.azure.relationships.connected_to_lb_be_pool` Sets a dependency between the resource and a load balancer pool.
- * `cloudify.azure.relationships.connected_to_lb_probe` Sets a dependency between the resource and a LB probe.
+ * `cloudify.azure.relationships.connected_to_lb_probe` Sets a dependency between the resource and a load balancer probe.
  * `cloudify.azure.relationships.vmx_contained_in_vm` Sets a dependency between a VM extension and a VM.
- * `cloudify.azure.relationships.nic_connected_to_lb_be_pool` Sets a dependency between a NIC and a LB pool.
+ * `cloudify.azure.relationships.nic_connected_to_lb_be_pool` Sets a dependency between a NIC and a load balancer pool.

 # Types Common Behaviors

 # Using Existing Resources

-It is possible to use existing resources on Azure - whether these have been created by a different Cloudify deployment or not via Cloudify at all.
+You can use existing resources on Azure, regardless of whether they have been created by a different Cloudify deployment or outside of Cloudify.

-All Cloudify Azure types have a property named `use_external_resource`, whose default value is `false`.
-When set to `true`, the plugin will apply different semantics for each of the operations executed on the relevant node's instances:
+All Cloudify Azure types have a property named `use_external_resource`, for which the default value is `false`.
+When set to `true`, the plugin applies different semantics for each of the operations executed on the relevant node's instances:

-If `use_external_resource` is set to true in the blueprint, the `name` must be that resource's name in Azure.
+If `use_external_resource` is set to `true` in the blueprint, the `name` must be that resource's name in Azure.

 This behavior is common to all resource types:

- * `create` If `use_external_resource` is true, the plugin will check if the resource is available in your account.
+ * `create` If `use_external_resource` is `true,` the plugin checks if the resource is available in your account.
- * `delete` If `use_external_resource` is true, the plugin will check if the resource is available in your account.
+ * `delete` If `use_external_resource` is `true`, the plugin checks if the resource is available in your account.